lyhe123/Simple_Trading_Strategy/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;where the first date represents the starting date and the second dates represents the end date

 - When the backtest is finished, search for the backtesting result which is in the following path, and it is in .cra format.
-The cra file can be found using the following command
+The cra file can be found using the following command：
 ```
 ls /home/vagrant/Desktop/strategy_studio/backtesting/backtesting-results
 ```